AalaaIbrahim/LedControlV1.0-Project_TivaC-Sprints/README.md

     - Hossam Elwahsh

 ## Brief
-> Develop the GPIO Driver and use it to control RGB LED on the Tiva-C board based using the push button.
+> Develop the GPIO Driver and use it to control RGB LED on the Tiva-C board using a push button.

 ## Quick Links